 Pianist-composer Phil Orr improvises a life in music aimed at growing the art, the artists, and the audiences

 Orr is a keyboardist (primarly piano) within a spectrum of idioms ̶ multi-era jazz, pop (Anglo- and Afro-root), musical theater and classical.
-He has extensive live performance and recording experience as both soloist and collaborator/accompanist.
-He has recorded on piano, synthesizer, mellophone, flugelhorn, recorders and ‘puccolo’ (mouth whistling), and incidentally as a baritone chorister, featuring on 11 album-length releases (jazz, pop, soundtrack; 1973-present), with original compositions and arrangements represented on twelve.
+He has extensive live performance and recording experience as both soloist and collaborator / accompanist.
+He has recorded on piano, synthesizer, mellophone, flugelhorn, recorders, and ‘puccolo’ (mouth whistling), and incidentally as a baritone chorister, featuring on more than a dozen album-length releases (jazz, pop, soundtrack; 1980-present), with original compositions and arrangements represented on another three.

 Orr is a composer of neo-tonal classical, jazz (contemporary and historic) and pop (Anglo- and Afro-rooted) music: concert works, liturgical works, dramatic underscoring, incidental music, hymn tunes and jazz heads; 2- to 20-minute works for choir(s), solo voice, wind ensemble, concert band, chamber groups, solo keyboard.
 He is the recipient of several ASCAPlus awards and a NJ State Council on the Arts fellowship.